Off-price: Europe

 In the CIS area (Commonwealth of Independent States) the off-price segment as of the year 2018 is dominated by mostly Russian and Ukrainian retail networks.
 Off-price as an independent format of making sales in Russia started its active development in the early 2000s through company Familia company.
 As of November 2018 it is the only federal off-price network countrywide.
 The company began activity in 2000 as a network of department stores providing sales for the whole family and a wide range of clothing and footwear from popular Russian and foreign trademarks.
 The company gradually transformed into an off-price retailer on honing its strategy based on the work of worldwide off-price giants Ross Stores and TJ Maxx.
-They adapted their practice to take into account their market’s local features.
+They adapted their practice to take into account their market's local features.
 In 2016 Familia was awarded the prize of “No.1 Trademark in Russia” as an off-price network.
 In 2016, 2017 and 2018 RBC magazine included Familia in the annual list of “Top-50 Most Rapidly Growing Companies in Russia”, and in 2018 it was included in the list of “Top-500 Companies by Revenue in Russia”.
 As of April 2019 the Company manages more than 250 retail stores in 90 cities of the Russian Federation, their entire shopping area exceeding the total shopping area occupied by fashion retail countrywide by 3.5%.
 The network stores represent products made by over 7 000 trademarks from 50 countries all over the world.

 In Ukraine the off-price segment is dominated by the company Red, which opened its first multibrand store in 2004.
-As of September 2018 the retailer has 10 stores located in Kiev and Borispol.
+As of September 2018 the retailer has 10 stores located in Kyiv and Boryspil.
 Red also hosts a web store of their own.
 Off-price is offered to customers with benefits of up to 55% off.
 Take Off is the leader in Eastern Europe for B2B distribution of off-price clothing and accessories from top European brands.